KenKundert/emborg/doc/commands.rst

    emborg extract home/ken/bin

 Use manifest to determine what path you should specify to identify the desired file or directory.
 You can specify more than one path.
-They will be paths that are relative to /, thus the paths should look like absolute paths with the leading slash removed.
+Usually, they will be paths that are relative to ``/``, thus the paths should look like absolute paths with the leading slash removed.
 The paths may point to directories, in which case the entire directory is extracted.
 It may also be a glob pattern.

 If you do not specify an archive or date, the most recent archive is used.
 You can extract the version of a file or directory that existed on a particular date